-The legal status of Tibet in international law during the period of Republic of China (from 1912 to 1951)
+The status of Tibet in international law.
+From the 1840s to the 1950s

 PhD student: Mr C. Wang